ethz-asl/mav_control_rw/mav_nonlinear_mpc/solver_made_from_cpp/README.md

 This folder contains code to Automatically generate an MPC controller using ACADO toolkit.

 The file nmpc_solver_setup.cpp is what defines the MPC controller and it is this you should change in order the change the controller.
 Then build/install it using the explanation below.
+As an example it easy to change the prediction horizon if that is prefered.

 Prerequests: